slamice/wri/hipsters/chapter01.md

-Ch1.
-We next see his personal life.
-He's at a dance party with his "friends".
-He hates the atmosphere but goes anyway.
-His "friends" ditch him but he stays, holding out.
-We learn about the hipster atmosphere.
-His other friend takes him to a party with a possible proposition to get out of the city.
-He's ambivalent in general but excited and decides to aim for it.

 Something in the air was broken.
 It felt banal and burnt to an odorless cinder.
 I smelt it still somehow, felt it and watched it with my eyes, deadpan.
 I looked out across the silent empty street.
 I thought I saw something move, but only thought.

 Cars swept by hissing cats.
 The area was thick with unrestricted access.
 The venue itself was tucked above two garages.
 The owners soldered on a roof with a roof, threw old wood in they were too lazy to dump and charged triple the apartment's worth a month.
 The door got stuck often but there was a skylight so you knew you could always leave.
 The space itself was huge, boxed and sanded down with sooted corners.
 The renters hung a sign outside: